 Pet Costume Safety

 Halloween is only fun if everyone enjoys themselves.
 If you choose to include your rabbit, guinea pig, or other small mammal pal in costume fun, consider how to maintain his or her health and happiness.
 The following tips help.
 And don’t forget to have a treat on hand for your rabbits or guinea pigs.
-Hey!Berries are a healthy treat option for herbivores.

 - Costume Go or Costume No?
 Before getting a pet costume, think about your pet’s personality.
 Does it seem like your companion would tolerate a costume?
 If you’re not sure, do a few tests to see how your furry companion responds to having something light on his or her head, draped on the body, or around the neck.